SuchithSridhar/suchicodes/future.md

 left off.
 This file is going to contain information that would be required to continue and dump the current idea dump.

+# 2024, Aug 19

+Completed the home page and current working on the about and contact pages.

 # 2024, Jun 09

 Working on CSS for the website's home page - last thing I'm doing is building